Skip to main content

 Tonya Poole has over 30 years’ experience in the public safety community.
 She began her career in Paulding County GA & joined Cobb County’s Department of Emergency Communications in 2001.
 Tonya recently completed the Professional Management Program at Columbus State University.
 This division handles the processing of emergency and non-emergency calls and dispatching the appropriate response.
 There are four primary shifts: two day shifts that work 0545 - 1800 and two evening shifts that work from 1745 - 0600.
 In addition to the Day and Evening shifts, we have two swing or ‘power shifts’ that come in during our busier hours from 11:45 - 2400.
 When fully staffed, the Operations Division will have more than 120 team members.

-Each primary shift is led by an operations manager: Sandra Minnick (Day A), Cherie Rhodes (Day B), Steven Hahn (Evening A), and Amanda Raines (Evening B).
+Each primary shift is led by an operations manager: Sandra Minnick (Day A), Steven Hahn (Day B), Cherie Rhodes (Evening A), and Amanda Raines (Evening B).

 Units, Specialized Assignments, and Committees